stinger222/textractor-web-ui/README.md

 npm run dev
 ```
 This will start a dev server on http://localhost:3000.
 If all goes according to plan, your Textractor with the websocket extension should be running by then and ready to send messages on port 6677.
-Trigger new message and expect it to appear on the screen
+Trigger new message and expect it to appear on the screen.
+Enjoy!
-5) Enjoy

 ## Features
 Just one for now: all messages stored in the LS.
 You can clear them using context menu